Epinephrine (medication): Society and culture

+Names

 Brand names

-Common brand names include Asthmanefrin, Micronefrin, Nephron, VapoNefrin, and Primatene Mist.
+Epinephrine is the generic name of the drug and its INN and USAN, while adrenaline is its BAN.
+Epinephrine is sold under various brand names including Asthmanefrin, Micronefrin, Neffy, Nephron, VapoNefrin, and Primatene Mist, among others.

+Legal status

+In June 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Eurneffy, intended for emergency treatment of allergic reactions (anaphylaxis) due to insect stings or bites, foods, medicinal products, and other allergens as well as idiopathic or exercise-induced anaphylaxis.
+The applicant for this medicinal product is ARS Pharmaceuticals IRL Limited.
+Eurneffy was approved for medical use in the European Union in August 2024.

 Delivery forms

-Epinephrine is available in an autoinjector delivery system.
+Epinephrine is available in an autoinjector delivery system and a nasal spray.

 There is an epinephrine metered-dose inhaler sold over the counter in the United States to relieve bronchial asthma.
 It was introduced in 1963 by Armstrong Pharmaceuticals.

 A common concentration for epinephrine is 2.25% w/v epinephrine in solution, which contains 22.5 mg/mL, while a 1% solution is typically used for aerosolization.